labiium/chat2response/README.md

   - prefix: model prefix to match (starts_with)
   - base or base_url: provider base URL (include /v1 if required)
   - key_env (optional): name of the env var holding the provider API key
-  - mode (optional): responses or chat; defaults to CHAT2RESPONSE_UPSTREAM_MODE or responses
+  - mode (optional): responses or chat; defaults to ROUTIIUM_UPSTREAM_MODE or responses

 Example:
 - Route gpt-* to OpenAI, claude-* to Anthropic, and llama* to a local Ollama/vLLM chat endpoint: